This chapter describes all of those Fileshare features which enable you to safeguard the integrity of your database:

 call "fs_status" returning t-status end-call if t-status < > 0 display "Warning - Rollback operation failed" end-if

 Checks the status of the ROLLBACK operation.

 Starts a new transaction.

 You do not need to change the configuration of the Fileshare Client to enable transaction processing.

 You do not need to change the configuration of the Fileshare Server to enable transaction processing.
-However, if you recover a data file using the Rollforward Recovery Utility, any outstanding transactions at the end of the recovery process are implicitly rolled back.
-See the section Rollforward Recovery Utility for further information.
+However, if you recover a data file using the Rollforward Recovery Utility (see below), any outstanding transactions at the end of the recovery process are implicitly rolled back.
+For more information, see Rollforward Recovery Utility.

 A system failure can result in loss of data in either of the following circumstances:

 Rollforward recovery logging is the method used by Fileshare to store all the updates made to your data files in one or more log files.
 If your system fails, resulting in loss of data, the Rollforward Recovery Utility together with the log file(s) can be used to re-apply the updates to a back-up copy of the original data files.
 When the recovery is complete, the files contain the data they contained at the time of the system failure (with any outstanding transactions rolled back).